goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

 This project is for the NES / Famicom to be able to use flash chips for translations or replace dead roms.
+Also sram.

 The multi adapter board is a prototype but should work.
 I will update once tested.
 MMC5 only board is confirmed working.
 Everything created in eagle.
 Feel free to use with credit.